What Damages Can You Recover for a Mental Anguish Lawsuit When You Are Injured?

 When you file a personal injury lawsuit, or a mental anguish lawsuit, you seek to recover two types of damages.
 Economic and noneconomic.
 Your economic damages represent your out-of-pocket expenses resulting from your injuries.
 Such as your ambulance bills and hospital expenses.
 Or prescription medication expenses, rehabilitation expenses, physical and occupational therapy expenses.
 The amount of your bills make it easy to put a dollar value on your economic damages.

-In contrast, neither you nor a jury can attach a precise dollar amount to your noneconomic damages, including your mental anguish.
+In contrast, neither you nor a jury can attach a precise dollar amount to your noneconomic damages, like pain and suffering, including your mental anguish.
 These are subjective in nature and therefore more difficult not only to prove but also to quantify.
 Keep in mind that noneconomic damages include not only your mental anguish but also things such as the following:

 - Loss of consortium, i.e., companionship, of your spouse, children, etc.